youyanggu/covid19_projections/projections/README.md

 When evaluating our projections, please keep in mind the following notes and update log:

+* Our April 1 and April 2 projections do not have cumulative deaths.
+If evaluating cumulative deaths, we recommend using projections from April 3 onwards.

 * Our estimates from early April do not incorporate reopenings and probable deaths, two factors that significantly increases the estimates.
 Furthermore, our early April projections only go through June.

 * We send projections to the CDC every Monday using Sunday's data.
 For example, April 26, May 3, May 10, May 17, etc. As a result, we recommend using those projections for evaluation, since those have the highest impact and were the most carefully vetted.